info-design-lab/DE303-D3.js-Session/README.md

-# Data Visualization Course D3 Tutorial
+# Data Visualization Course Tutorial

+In this tutorial I will be covering HTML, JS and D3.js specifically for creating data visualization.

 ## HTML
+HTML is the popular language to create websites.

 Important concepts to learn in HTML are:
 * Tags (`<html>`, `<body>`, `<head>`, etc)